douglashill/objc.io-articles/2014-05-08-interactive-animations.md

 ## Challenges of Truly Interactive Animations

-Using `UIView` or `CAAnimation` animations has two big problems when it comes to interactive animations: those animations separate what you see on the screen from what the actual spacial properties are on the layer, and they directly manipulate the spacial properties.
+Using `UIView` or `CAAnimation` animations has two big problems when it comes to interactive animations: those animations separate what you see on the screen from what the actual spatial properties are on the layer, and they directly manipulate the spatial properties.

 ### Separation of Model and Presentation